Shell Careers 2025 | Energy Sector and Oilfield Jobs

 Eligibility Criteria

 Getting hired at Shell depends on the type of role you’re applying for.
-Some positions, like gas station cashier jobs, have pretty simple requirements, while others, especially in engineering or corporate departments, come with specific qualifications.
-That said, the hiring team looks for people who are dependable, motivated, and ready to grow with the company.
 Below is a breakdown of what you’ll typically need based on the kind of job you are interested in.

 Age and Work Authorization

-For most entry-level roles like a fuel attendant or a cashier, you need to be at least 18 years old.
+For most entry-level roles, like a fuel attendant or a cashier, you need to be at least 18 years old.
 Some locations might accept 16-year-olds with a work permit, depending on state law, but most teams look for applicants who can work flexible hours and handle responsibility.
 To be hired by Shell, you must also be legally allowed to work in the country you’re applying to.
-That means valid documents for employment and passing any required identity verification steps before your first day.

 Education Requirements